It is the process of producing genetically identical individuals of an organism, either naturally or artificially.

-The cloning, or more precisely, the reconstruction of the functional DNA of extinct species has been, for decades, a dream.
-The possible implications of this were dramatized in the 1984 novel Carnosaurus and the 1990 novel Jurassic Park.
+The cloning, or more precisely, the reconstruction of the functional DNA of extinct species, has been, for decades, a dream.
+The possible implications were dramatized in the 1984 novel Carnosaurus and the 1990 novel Jurassic Park.

 Several tissue banks, including the “frozen zoo” at the San Diego Zoo, have been created to store frozen tissue from the world’s rarest and endangered species.

 In 2001, a cow named Bessie gave birth to a cloned Asian gaur, an endangered species, but the calf died after two days.
 In 2003, a banteng was successfully cloned, followed by three African wildcats from a thawed frozen embryo.

 These successes provided hope that similar techniques (using surrogate mothers from another species) could be used to clone extinct species.

 Anticipating this possibility, tissue samples from the last bucardo (Pyrenean ibex) were frozen in liquid nitrogen immediately after it died in 2000.
 Researchers are also considering cloning endangered species such as the giant panda and the cheetah.

 In 2002, geneticists at the Australian Museum announced that they had replicated the thylacine (Tasmanian tiger) DNA at the time it was extinct for about 65 years, using the polymerase chain reaction.

 However, on February 15, 2005, the museum announced that it was stopping the project after tests showed that the specimens’ DNA (DNA) had too degraded by the preservative (ethanol).